Assignment #1

 These are implemented by us—they are not standard JUnit.

-, you specify what is the text that you expect to see on the console after executing all the commands, while with assertDoesNotContain()
+First, with runCommands() you specify the commands to be executed (separated by a comma).
+With assertContains(), you specify what is the text that you expect to see on the console after executing all the commands, while with assertDoesNotContain(), you specify what is the text that you expect not to see on the console after executing all the commands.

 @Test

-public void T1_xx_create_operator_saved() throws Exception {
+public void T1_10_create_pokemon_saved() throws Exception {

 runCommands(

-SEARCH_OPERATORS, "*",
+"*", //

 EXIT);

-assertContains("There is 1 matching operator found:");
+assertContains("There is 1 matching Pokemon found:");

-assertDoesNotContain("Operator not created", true);
+assertDoesNotContain("Pokemon not created", true);

 assertDoesNotContain("There are", true);